artmg/macUP/virtualisation.md

 NB: If you have not already downloaded the image, podman will do this for you on the fly.

+By default, ports exposed by containers will only be accessible by other containers in the machine.
+The -p --ports option exposes these to the `localhost` so you can make connections from your pc.

 ```zsh
 # check